Pass Plus Scheme

 The Pass Plus Modules

-The Pass Plus scheme is broken down into modular learning to afford all those who embark on it the time and the opportunity to do as well as they can.
+The Pass Plus scheme is broken down into modules to afford all those who embark on it the time and the opportunity to do as well as they can.
+There is no pass or fail for this course simply the ability to enhance one’s knowledge and experience behind the wheel.

 The modules for the Pass Plus Scheme are as follows: